kiml42/SpaceCombatSimulation/README.md

 TODO:
     Priority:
+        Turret friction without using angular drag.
+            Mostly implemented, need to check the velocity multipliers on the little turrets to improve their responsiveness.
         Some way for turrets to account for their own turn rates.
-        Turret friction without using angular drag.
         Handle very high speed collisions -sort of done. new idea Projectiles cast a ray from previous position to current position jump to location of a hit, forcing a physics collision.
                 This works but is damn heavy